 Atrium (level 3 of 3), Public Restrooms

-Conference Rooms ( full-time Group Services Manager, Individual computer stations, flat TVs, catering team, refreshments bar)
+Conference Rooms ( full-time Group Services Manager, Individual computer stations, HDTVs, catering team, refreshments bar)

-There are 2 aft-facing (numbers 5188 and 5688) rooms with no obstructed-view but very small balcony (triangular).
+There are 2 aft-facing (numbers 5188 and 5688) rooms with no obstructed view but a very small balcony (triangular).
 Being too small for a chair, they have built-in benches (sitting 2 people).
 Each cabin connects to an adjacent handicap 9A room (numbers 5186 and 5686), but the balconies are not connecting.

-Category 8A ("Deluxe Family Oceanview” are all 12 staterooms with 2 large porthole windows but withouth split bathrooms.
+Category 8A ("Deluxe Family Oceanview” are all 12 staterooms with 2 large porthole windows but without split bathrooms.
 Four of these 8As are also known as “mini-suites” because are oversized and wall-divided into 2 (not completely separate by curtain or door) rooms.
 The “mini-suite” 8As have triple occupancy and no split bathroom.
 Their bathrooms are small (sink, WC, bathtub/shower).
 These cabins are with 2 TVs (facing the bed and the single sofabed).
 They are also connecting (max capacity 6 persons).
 Cabin numbers are 5020-5022 (connecting) and 5520-5522 (connecting).